COUNCIL OF BISHOPS, THE UNITED METHODIST CHURCH

 So, I stand before Jesus and he reframes the context and invites me to be transformed.
 “What do you want me to do for you?”
 The response that arises in my soul is, “My Teacher, Rabbi, Jesus, heal me from my preference for harmony that masks or limits the strength found in our diversity and the unity found in the first proclamation.”

 I love the witness of Philip as he interacted with the Ethiopian eunuch.
 The story is recorded for us in Acts 8:26-40.
 I particularly love Eugene Peterson’s paraphrased version in The Message.
 Allow me to read several verses.

 He met an Ethiopian eunuch coming down the road.
-The eunuch had been on a pilgrimage to Jerusalem and was returning to Ethiopia, where he was minister in charge of all the finances of Candace, queen of the Ethiopians.
-He was riding in a chariot and reading the prophet Isaiah.
+The eunuch had been on a pilgrimage to Jerusalem and was returning to Ethiopia, where he was

 The Spirit told Philip, “Climb into the chariot.”
 Running up alongside, Philip heard the eunuch reading Isaiah and asked, “Do you understand what you’re reading?”